Steven Brooks (lacrosse): Coaching career

+Professional

-In January 2020, Brooks was named assistant coach of the Atlas LC (PLL) in the professional lacrosse league PLL.
+2020–Present: New York Atlas; In January 2020, Brooks was named assistant coach of the New York Atlas in the professional lacrosse league PLL.
 He is the first ever PLL player turned coach in the league's history.
 On October 21, 2023, he was named the interim head coach with the resignation of Ben Rubeor.

+February 2023: Brooks was named interim head coach of the New York Atlas for the 2023 Championship Series.
+Brooks led the Atlas to an outstanding showing, going undefeated in group play with a +27 goal differential, locking in the #1 seed.
+Ultimately, the New York Atlas fell short in the Finals to the Chrome LC (PLL) in a nail-biting ending, 23-24.

+March 2023: The PLL named coach Mike Pressler as the new New York Atlas head coach.
+Coach Pressler elevated Brooks to offensive coordinator.